LeiNiclas/Natural-Language-Rules-To-Executable-Game-Logic/README.md

 Board games like chess, connect four or checkers can formally be described using a manageable set of state and move rules.
 Prolog, as a declarative, logic-based programming language, is a perfect match for this kind of ruleset: Game states, legal moves and win conditions can all be expressed as facts and clauses without having to explicitly program the control flow.

-The central research question this practical aims to answer is therefore: How accurately and reliably can different LLM-configurations (Choice of model, generation strategy) generate executable Prolog code from game rules written in natural language?
+The central research question this practical aims to answer is therefore: How accurately and reliably can different LLM-configurations (choice of model, generation strategy) generate executable Prolog code from game rules written in natural language?

 To answer this question, we developed a benchmark framework that tests and validates generation of six games across two models and four configurations each.
 Additionally, we provide a Streamlit application that supports custom game generation from either (A) user-provided game rules or (B) simply the name of a board game, as well as interactive play of the generated games.